maxP618/PPLs-HAR/README.md

 #
+This project contains three implementations of a causal probabilistic model for human activity recognition.
+The purpose is (1) to see whether one can easily implement causal, generative probabilistic models in PPLs, and (2) to compare inference performance of different PPLs.
+All three implementations implement and allow to perform inference in the office scenario [described here.](<https://dx.doi.org/10.1145/2370216.2370443>).

 **[Anglican](#Anglican)**<br>
 **[WebPPL](#WebPPL)**<br>
 **[Figaro](#Figaro)**<br>

 ## Anglican
-The source code can be found under: PPLs-HAR/Anglican/abc/src/core.clj .
+The source code can be found at: PPLs-HAR/Anglican/abc/src/core.clj .
 ### Installation
 Installing Leiningen (Anglican):
 ```shell